ProjectGinsberg/SDK/README.md

     GAPI.Instance().GetActivity(range, typeFrom, dateFrom, typeTo, dateTo, ID);
     ```

 ###Post Data

 As with getting data, posting users data to the system is done via single calls to the SDK, which, if logged in and successful, will send back confirmation to the `Comment` method.
 If a fault occurs, then a call to `CommentError` will be made.

-The calls to post the required data are as follows:
+The calls to post the required data are [listed here](posts.md) with the following as an example:
 * **Activity -** Post the users details of a given activity.

     ```obj-c